 The world has been beating a path to the Buffalo Niagara region since shortly after Father Louis Hennepin became the first European to describe the “prodigious cadence of water” that is the mighty Falls in 1678.
 That early trickle of tourists became a steady stream after the completion of the Erie Canal in 1825 and a torrent when the railroad linked Western New York with points east.
 Today, millions of tourists from around the world continue to come by plane, train and automobile to experience the grandeur of Niagara Falls.

-World-class attractions like the Maid of the Mist and the Cave of the Winds await the visitor who makes the short 20-minute drive from downtown Buffalo to Niagara Falls.
+World-class attractions like the Maid of the Mist, Hornblower Cruises and the Cave of the Winds await the visitor who makes the short 20-minute drive from downtown Buffalo to Niagara Falls.
 You’ll savor the spectacular views, the thundering roar, the delicate mists and shimmering rainbows of this true national treasure.

 Take a family photo overlooking the Falls at Terrapin Point in Frederick Law Olmsted’s lush, beautiful and natural Niagara Falls State Park.
 Amid the distractions and developments of modern life, the Park still provides a glimpse of the original splendor that awaited the first visitors to the region.
 This is the Falls at its best.